This post contains affiliate links. Please see our disclosure policy.

 7. Army Crawl

-How to do an army crawl:
+how to do army crawls

 1. Begin in a plank position with your shoulders over your wrists, your feet together, and your body in a straight line.